There are dozens of museums in the Seattle-Tacoma metro region. You could visit two almost every week and not hit the same one twice.

 Bank of America free monthly museum admission

 Bank of America “Museums on Us” program offers their customers the opportunity to visit popular cultural institutions in the United States free of charge.
-On the first full weekend of every month, you can receive a free ticket for Saturday or Sunday to more than 150 museums nationwide using your Bank of America or Merrill Lynch credit or debit card.
+On the first full weekend of every month, you can receive a free ticket for Saturday or Sunday to more than 200 museums and cultural institutions nationwide using your Bank of America, Merrill Lynch, or U.S. Trust credit and debit card.
 Each card admits one person with photo ID.

-To qualify, simply present your active Bank of America, Merrill Lynch or U.S. Trust credit or debit card along with a photo ID to gain free general admission to any participating institution.
+To qualify, simply present your active Bank of America®, Merrill® and Bank of America Private Bank® credit or debit card along with a photo ID to gain one free general admission to any participating institution.
 Fine print: Cardholders only; guests are not eligible for free admission.
 Excludes special exhibitions, ticketed shows, and fundraising events.

 Quest EBT Card holder museum admission discount